 When your job is demanding, your children are needy, your house is cluttered, and your schedule is crazy, it becomes incredibly hard to connect with your spouse, keep a positive focus, and build a strong marriage.

 Honestly, sometimes it just seems easier to let the marriage slide until tomorrow or next week or when things slow down, or even “when the children are older.”
 And most of the time, we don’t even realize what’s happening, that we’re essentially putting off enjoying and caring for our marriage until “another day.’

 So I encourage you not to let that “slide” happen.
 (And believe me, I’m talking to myself too.)
-Determine to make your marriage a high priority, even if that means making other relationships or some activities a lower priority.
+Determine to connect with your spouse regularly and make your marriage a high priority, even if that means making other relationships or some activities a lower priority.
 Here are 15 simple ways to do it:

 15 Ways to Connect with Your Spouse and Build a Strong Marriage